 The agile methodology is widely adopted by many industries whose primary focus is to build products through a continuous cycle of small changes.
-Waterfall uses step by step techniques for product development while the agile practices bring flexibility with constant updates in the whole process.
+Waterfall uses step-by-step techniques for product development, while agile practices bring flexibility with constant updates in the whole process.

 According to a recent survey, 71% of organizations use agile methodologies for their operations.
 Another survey showed that agile projects are 28% more successful than any other traditional ones.
 This elaborates on how popular this technique is for development.

 Agile is a parent term for many frameworks and practices that guide these frameworks.
 Some famous frameworks of agile include Scrum, Kanban, XP, and Lean.

 What is Agile?

 Agile is a product development methodology in which customer requirements and solutions evolve continuously through repeated planning, participation, and delivery.
 This life cycle helps to transfer the right solutions at the right time.
 In more depth, Agile is an iterative, incremental, or evolutionary approach for project development that provides high-level collaboration by the self-organizing team and produces high-quality software in cost-effective manners that can also meet the changing needs of its stakeholders.

 Benefits of Agile

 Agile became the most effective and popular project management technique rapidly.
 Now it’s essential to understand the benefits of Agile.